Heat Map in Power BI

 Power BI Heat Map is useful for displaying the data along with the colors.
 By seeing the color, one can understand the profits easily.
 Let me show you how to create a HeatMap in Power BI with an example.

-How to Create a Heat Map in Power BI
+Create a Heat Map in Power BI

-• Sign in using the official domain-specific email id to get map specific and table specific heat maps from the marketplace
+- Sign in using the official domain-specific email ID to get map specific and table specific heat maps from the marketplace.

 To create a heatmap, first, click on the Matrix under the Visualization section.
 It automatically creates a Matrix with dummy data.

 Next, let me drag the Sales Amount to the Values section.
-It automatically enables the Row totals and grand totals
+It automatically enables the Row totals and grand totals.

-By toggling Row subtotals, and column subtotals under the Subtotals section to Off, you can remove the Totals completely.
-So, let me remove them
+By toggling Row subtotals and column subtotals under the Subtotals section to Off, you can remove the Totals completely.
+So, let me remove them.

-Column Header section of Power BI Heatmap helps us to alter the Headers.
+The column Header section of Power BI Heatmap helps us to alter the Headers.
 As you can see from the screenshot below, we changed the Font Family to Cambria.
 Next, Outline to Top + Bottom (Outline added to the top and bottom of a Header), Text Size to 22, and Header text alignment to center.

 Heatmap’s row Header section helps us format the Row Headers section.
 Here, we changed the Outline to Left + Right (Outline added to the Left and Right of Header Column, i.e., Color).
-Next, Font Family to Cambria, the Text Size to 22, and the text alignment to the center.
+Next, the Font Family to Cambria, the Text Size to 22, and the text alignment to the center.

 Power BI Heatmap Example